farirpgs/fari-community/public/catalog/creators/pandion-games/grove-system/index.md

 Each player takes 5 actions during the Macro Phase.
 If an action involves another player, it only counts against the initiating player.
 Once all actions are taken, a new Adventure Phase starts and the loop begins again.

-***Design Note:*** The Macro phase is meant to zoom out from individuals for players to take wider actions or just have a respite from adventure.
+**_Design Note:_** The Macro phase is meant to zoom out from individuals for players to take wider actions or just have a respite from adventure.
 Consider different ways that can be integrated into your game.

-# Tracking Projects
+# Tracking Projects | Grove System

 Use a d6 to track projects in length of required **loops**to complete, such as building a facility or planning an event.
 Reduce the tracking die during each Update Phase by 1.
 Once the die rolls over from 1, the project is complete.

-# Tokens
+# Tokens | Grove System

 Tokens are the main currency to use Actions or accomplish tasks, instead of dice.
 Players start with 4 tokens and earn more in several ways.